johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

 ### Chapter 7:
-* Write a test for the error messages implemented in Listing 7.18.
-How detailed you want to make your tests is up to you; a suggested template appears in Listing 7.32.
 * Write a test for the flash implemented in Section 7.4.2.
 How detailed you want to make your tests is up to you; a suggested ultra-minimalist template appears in Listing 7.33, which you should complete by replacing FILL_IN with the